Ancient and Medieval History in Theory and Practice

 - Each of the following modules are 20 credits

 Medieval Option A and B example module summaries:

 A great variety of late medieval sources offer information on crime and disorder, on events, on their causes and on attempts to preserve peace.
-They include records from criminal trials which reveal bits of the medieval underworld and describe the procedures followed by the courts, normative sources like laws and statutes, records from towns with descriptions of unrest and spectacular criminal cases, books written by contemporary legal scholars trying to discuss legal and to define procedure as well as narrative sources giving accounts of popular rebellions and warfare.
+They include records from criminal trials which reveal bits of the medieval underworld and describe the procedures followed by the courts, normative sources like laws and statutes, records from towns with descriptions of unrest and spectacular criminal cases, books written by contemporary legal scholars trying to discuss legal procedure and to define criminal activity for the purpose of prosecution as well as narrative sources giving accounts of popular rebellions and warfare.
 Apart from the extensive literature on the subject, extracts from such sources will also be consulted.

 Ancient History Option modules

 - Each of the following modules are 20 credits